Advice from our physiotherapist

 Back to Injury Guide – Foot & Heel

-Hallux Rigidus (stiff big toe joint)
+Hallux rigidus (stiff big toe joint)

 Hallux rigidus means that the big toe joint becomes stiff and difficult to bend upwards.
 The stiffness makes it difficult to take a normal step and can lead to pain, altered gait patterns and increased strain on the forefoot.